a-mango/HPC/code/README.md

 ./dtmf_encdec decode output.wav decoded.txt
 ```

+## Profiling

+The program may be profiled using `gcov`.
+To do so, enable the `ENABLE_COV`
+option during build then run `../scripts/profile.sh` to generate HTML coverage reports.

 ## Development

 The `build-and-run.sh` script can be used to build the project and run an